leswright1977/avalanche-laser-diode-driver/README.md

 NUBM05/08 3.5W
 NUBM47 7W

-This has also been teted with the NUGM04 520nm 1.35W Lasr diode!
+This has also been tested with the NUGM04 520nm 1.35W Laser diode!

 ![Screenshot](media/green.png)